trufflesuite/ganache-filecoin-alpha-cli/README.md

 $ npm install -g ganache-filecoin-alpha-cli
 ```

-On Windows, you may need to run the above with the `--ignore-scripts` flag, as Windows has trouble compiling some uneeded dependencies.
+On Windows, you may need to run the above with the `--ignore-scripts` flag, as Windows has trouble compiling some optional dependencies.

 ### Usage